inCaller/prometheus_bot/README.md

 make test
 ```
 ### Create your own test
-When alert manager send alert to bot, only debug ```-d``` it dump json that generate alert.
-You can copy paste this json for your test.
+When alert manager send alert to telegram bot, *only debug flag ```-d```* Telegram bot will dump json in that generate alert, in stdout.
+You can copy paste this from json for your test, by creating new .json.
 Test will send ```*.json``` file into ```testdata``` folder

 ## Customizing messages with template